MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Item.md

 Specifies a user account that has permission to perform this action.
 The default is the current user.

-Type a user-name, such as User01 or Domain01\User01, or enter a **PSCredential** object, such as one generated by the Get-Credential cmdlet.
+Type a username, such as `User01` or `Domain01\User01`, or enter a `PSCredential` object, such as one generated by the `Get-Credential` cmdlet.
-If you type a user name, you will be prompted for a password.
+If you type a username, you will be prompted for a password.

-This parameter is not supported by any providers installed with Windows PowerShell.
+This parameter is not supported by any providers installed with PowerShell.

 ```yaml
 Type: PSCredential